Studies in Form 1843-1844

 This collection features mature piano works Fanny Hensel wrote after a yearlong period of creative block and the sudden death of her mother Lea Mendelssohn in 1842.
 Hensel’s return to composing in Spring of 1843 was marked by an interest in sonata form and departures from formal and stylistic expectations.

-The heart of this collection is the Piano Sonata in g minor (H395), one of only three completed surviving sonatas and Hensel’s last major work for the instrument.
-The collection also features three works composed before the sonata and three composed after it.
+The heart of this collection is the Piano Sonata in G minor (H395), one of only three completed surviving sonatas and Hensel’s last major work for the instrument.
+The collection also features three works composed before the sonata and four composed after it.

-The three works following the sonata are in the song-without-words style, a beloved invention of Fanny and her brother Felix Mendelssohn.
-An unnamed work in g minor (H403) and Allegro moderato assai in a minor (H405) are typical of the style—small and lyrical.
-The Allegro molto in e minor (H410) is a passionate and expansive treatment of the piano lied with intense chromatic coloring and excursions through a wide-ranging and unconventional sequence of keys.
+The works following the sonata are in the song-without-words style, a beloved invention of Fanny and her brother Felix Mendelssohn.
+A work in G minor without even a tempo marking (H403) and Allegro moderato assai in A minor (H405) are typical of the style—small and lyrical.
+The Allegro molto in E minor (H410) is a passionate and expansive treatment of the piano lied with intense chromatic coloring and excursions through a wide-ranging and unconventional sequence of keys.

 Listen to this playlist on the HenselPushers YouTube channel